DakhaniUsman/Sigma-Web-Development-Course/README.md

 # Sigma Web Development Course
- This is a new journey as a RESTART to the Web Development Learning Sigma Web Development - COde with Harry
+ This is a new journey as a RESTART to the Web Development Learning Sigma Web Development - Code with Harry